Last Updated: Sep 9, 2020

 In 2020, the renewal fee for DOs is $330.

 The renewal fee for MDs is typically $360.
 At its September 2020 meeting, the State Board of Medicine voted to waive renewal fees for this renewal period.
 Additional information on this waiver will be included with MD renewal notices.
+Note the fee waiver applies only to MDs, not to DOs.

 Active retired licensees renew on the same biennial schedule, with the same deadlines and fees.
 The State Board of Osteopathic Medicine recently proposed increasing its licensing fees.
 PAMED will update members of any finalized increases.